India-Bosnia and Herzegovina Relations

 In February 2024 Mr. Elmedin Konakovic, Foreign Minister visited India to participate in the Raisina Dialogue.

 Dr. Ahmet Santic and Dr. Suad Arnautovic, members of Central Election Commission, visited India in January 2017.
 An MoU between Election Commission of India and Central Election Commission of BiH was signed during the visit.
-As a follow up to the MoU, a five-member delegation of the Election Commission of India visited Sarajevo in March 2018 to impart training to the members and employees of the BiH CEC.
-Mr. Ismir Jusko, Minister of Communications and Transport, visited India in November 2017.

-Deputy Minister of Foreign Trade and Economic Relations, Mr. Mato Franjicevic, led a delegation to India in December 2016 and held a meeting in the Department of Commerce in India.
+Deputy Minister of Foreign Trade and Economic Relations, Mr. Mato Franjicevic, led delegation to India in December 2016 and held a meeting in the Department of Commerce in India.

 Dr. Zlatko Lagumdzija, Foreign Minister, accompanied by a business delegation, visited India in March 2013 and met with EAM.